Gulf War: Argentina

 Argentina was the only South American country to participate in the 1991 Gulf War.
 It sent a destroyer, ARA Almirante Brown (D-10), a corvette, ARA Spiro (P-43) (later replaced by another corvette, ARA Rosales (P-42)) and a supply ship, ARA Bahía San Blas (B-4) to participate on the United Nations blockade and sea control effort of the Persian Gulf.
 The success of "Operación Alfil" (English: "Operation Bishop") with more than 700 interceptions and 25000 nmi sailed in the theatre of operations helped to overcome the so-called "Malvinas syndrome".

-Argentina was later classified by the US as a major non-NATO ally due to her contributions during the war.
+Argentina was later classified by the US as a major non-NATO ally due to its contributions during the war.

 Canada

 Canada was one of the first countries to condemn Iraq's invasion of Kuwait, and it quickly agreed to join the US-led coalition.
 In August 1990, Prime Minister Brian Mulroney committed the Canadian Forces to deploy a Naval Task Group.
 The destroyers HMCS Terra Nova and HMCS Athabaskan joined the maritime interdiction force supported by the supply ship HMCS Protecteur in Operation Friction.
 The Canadian Task Group led the coalition's maritime logistics forces in the Persian Gulf.
 A fourth ship, HMCS Huron, arrived in-theater after hostilities had ceased and was the first allied ship to visit Kuwait.

 Following the UN-authorized use of force against Iraq, the Canadian Forces deployed a CF-18 Hornet and CH-124 Sea King squadron with support personnel, as well as a field hospital to deal with casualties from the ground war.
-When the air war began, the CF-18s were integrated into the coalition force and were tasked with providing air cover and attacking ground targets.
-This was the first time since the Korean War that Canada's military had participated in offensive combat operations.
+When the air war began, the CF-18s were integrated into the coalition force and provided air cover and attacked ground targets.
+This was the first time since the Korean War that the Canadian Armed Forces had participated in an offensive.
 The only CF-18 Hornet to record an official victory during the conflict was an aircraft involved in the beginning of the Battle of Bubiyan against the Iraqi Navy.